 - Eat fewer saturated fats (meats, especially poultry, and dairy), refined foods, and sugar.
 These foods contribute to inflammation in the body.

-- Probiotics (bifidobacteria and lactobacillus, 3 - 5 billion live organisms per day) may boost the immune system and control allergies, especially in children.
+- Probiotics (bifidobacteria and lactobacillus, 3 to 5 billion live organisms per day) may boost the immune system and control allergies, especially in children.
+In fact, studies show that taking probiotics during pregnancy, or early infancy, can protect against the development of dermatitis.
 However, the scientific studies are mixed; more research is needed to know for sure if probiotics will help reduce eczema symptoms.
+People with severely weakened immune systems should speak with their doctors before taking probiotics.

 - Evening primrose oil -- In some studies, evening primrose oil helps reduce the itching associated with eczema.
 However, other studies have found no benefit.
 People who take anticoagulants (blood thinners) should talk to their doctor before taking evening primrose oil.

-- Vitamin C (1,000 mg 2 - 4 times per day) can act as an antihistamine.
+- Vitamin C (1,000 mg, 2 to 4 times per day) can act as an antihistamine.
 In one study, it helped reduce symptoms of eczema, but more studies are needed.
 Rose hips or palmitate are citrus free and hypoallergenic.

-- Bromelain (100 - 250 mg 2 - 4 times per day), an enzyme derived from pineapple, helps reduce inflammation.
+- Bromelain (100 to 250 mg, 2 to 4 times per day), an enzyme derived from pineapple, helps reduce inflammation.
 Bromelain can have a blood-thinning effect.
 Talk to your doctor if you are taking blood-thinning medications.

 - Flavonoids, antioxidants found in dark berries and some plants, have anti-inflammatory properties, strengthen connective tissue, and may help reduce allergic reactions.
-The following flavonoids may be taken in dried extract form: Catechin (25 - 150 mg 2 - 3 times per day), quercetin (50 - 250 mg 2 - 3 times per day), hesperidin (50 - 250 mg 2 - 3 times per day), and rutin (50 - 250 mg 2 - 3 times per day).
+The following flavonoids may be taken in dried extract form: Catechin (25 to 150 mg, 2 to 3 times per day), quercetin (50 to 250 mg, 2 to 3 times per day), hesperidin (50 to 250 mg, 2 to 3 times per day), and rutin (50 to 250 mg, 2 to 3 times per day).

 - Topical creams and salves containing one or more of the following herbs may help relieve itching and burning, and promote healing.
 The best evidence is for chamomile (Matricaria recutita).
-Chickweed (Stellaria media), marigold (Calendula officinalis), and licorice (Glycyrrhia glabra) may be helpful, although there is little scientific evidence to support this cliam.
+Chickweed (Stellaria media), marigold (Calendula officinalis), and licorice (Glycyrrhia glabra) may be helpful, although there is little scientific evidence to support the benefits.
 One study did find a licorice cream was more effective than placebo.

 - Witch hazel (Hamamelis virginiana) cream can relieve itching.
 Liquid witch hazel can help with "weeping" or oozing dermatitis.